mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 This option is enabled by default.

-When a simple autocommit select is being executed outside of a transaction and the slave server where the query is being executed fails, readwritesplit can retry the read on a replacement server.
-This makes the failure of a slave transparent to the client.
+When a simple autocommit select is being executed outside of a transaction and the replica server where the query is being executed fails, readwritesplit can retry the read on a replacement server.
+This makes the failure of a replica transparent to the client.

 ### `delayed_retry`